Language selection

 Related links

-Though Costa Rica is not a recipient of a bilateral assistance program, Canada is active through the Canada Fund for Local Initiatives (CFLI), in supporting civil society and other partner organizations working on issues related to democracy, freedom of expression, migration, gender equality and climate action.
-Canada continues to collaborate closely on women, peace and security and has proposed technical assistance program (TAP) support to assist Costa Rica with the development of its National Action Plan on UNSCR1325.
+Though Costa Rica is not a recipient of a bilateral assistance program, Canada is active through the Canada Fund for Local Initiatives (CFLI) in supporting civil society and other partner organizations working on issues related to democracy, freedom of expression, irregular migration, gender equality and climate action.
+Canada also supports Costa Rica with humanitarian assistance to respond to natural disasters and food insecurity.

 Partnerships and organizations